EmuKit/emukit/_posts/2016-05-07-sensitivity-analysis.md

 img: sensitivity.png
 ---

-Sensitivity analysis helps to the study of how the variations in the outputs of a numerical or physical system can be assigned to different sources of variation in its inputs.
+Sensitivity analysis is the study of how the variations in the outputs of a numerical or physical system can be assigned to different sources of variation in its inputs.

 Understanding the variance of the outputs of a system in terms of the contributions of the inputs is a key aspect of